mchara01/centaur/README.md

   * number of transactions > 0 **or**
   * number of token transfers > 0 <br>

-  Execute the script to do this with: <br>
+  Execute the script that does this with: <br>
-`python scripts/bytecodeToFileCreator.py --chain eth`
+`python scripts/utils/bytecodeToFileCreator.py --chain eth`

 ### Running the SmartBugs Framework <a name="smartbugs"></a>

 After finishing successfully with the above steps, we have everything we need ready to run the [SmartBugs](https://github.com/smartbugs/smartbugs) framework and execute the EVM bytecode analysis tools on the EVM bytecodes we have written on the local file system.
 We can do this using: <br>
-`python smartBugs.py --tool all --dataset ` <br>
+`python smartbugs_bytecode/smartBugs.py --tool all --dataset eth_bc --bytecode` <br>

 **Note**: Bear in mind that SmartBugs will execute 9 tools on every single contract from the corpus of contracts you will provide to it.
 Thus, this particular step may take a significant amount of time